Urban Garden Design - Section A

 Beginning with a foundation in the history of garden design, this class offers a brief overview of landscape design principles, materials, and plants.
 Hands-on exercises culminate in each student’s creating a design for an urban garden.
-A materials list will be provided at the first session.
+Please note that attendence is mandatory for the final class session.

 This course is one of eight required for the Certificate in Horticulture—a program is designed for people who plan to pursue a career in the horticulture industry and for highly motivated home gardeners who want an in-depth understanding of plants and gardening.
 For more information, please visit the Certificate in Horticulture webpage.

 |Dates:||October 22 - December 10, 2019 Check for other dates|

 |Member Fee:||$ 327.00|

 |Nonmember Fee:||$ 360.00|

 |Notes:||6 Tuesdays: October 22, 29; November 12, 19; December 3, 10.
 (Class skips November 5 and 26)|

 Please bring your registration confirmation and a photo ID to the security desk at the 1000 Washington Avenue entrance, and you will be directed to your classroom.
 In advance of class, show registration confirmation for free admission to the Garden.
 For drivers, the parking lot is located at 900 Washington Avenue.
 Allow 10 minutes to walk from the parking lot to the Education building.

 Sorry, this course is full.

 If you have questions about your online registration, please call us at 718-623-7220 or email firstname.lastname@example.org